-On average, listings lease in the $20's per square foot per year.
-The Keystone region is going through a decline in rates.
-In the last 3 months, the median rate fell $1 per sqft per year.
-That's a 5% decline in rent.
+Most listings are in the $20's per square foot per year.
+The Keystone submarket is going through a decrease in rates.
+In the last 3 months, the median rate fell $0 per sqft per year.
+That's a 0% decline in rent.

-Compared to the rest of the Houston Metro market, the Keystone submarket has less expensive rates, so you should have no trouble finding a great deal in this depreciated region.
+Compared to the rest of the Houston Metro market, the Keystone region has higher rates, and you'll have to negotiate above asking rent to be in this hot region.

-In the last 90 days, 47 listings have been posted online, so you'll want to check back regularly for new listings.
+In the last 90 days, 47 listings have been made available, so you'll want to check back regularly for new listings.
+About 79% of the listings in the Keystone are subleases, so you might be able to snag a great spot on a short term.
 There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-The standard measurement for office space in this area is around 410 sqft.
-Most properties in this market are around 5 stories.
-Most buildings in this market were built in 1982 and are Class A.
+The standard measurement for office space in this area is around 380 sqft.
+Most buildings in this region are close to 5 floors.
+Most buildings in this region were built in 1982 and are Class A.

 Public administration is the dominant industry in this market.
 Most of the occupants of Keystone work from home.
 Commuting more than an hour and a half a day is the norm for those who opt to reside in this part of town.